 Stephen: You see, nothing means anything.
 Mankind is just a random collection of self-replicating protoplasm, floating in a godless universe where the stars blindly run and however frantically we may try to deny it, all our efforts amount to nothing more than death... and dust. [long pause] Stephen: [cheerful] Oh, and I'm having a Christmas cocktail party...

 Subverted in Red Dwarf: the Inquisitor is a Simulant, a race of psychotic, violence-crazed humanoid robots created to fight wars for humanity, which humanity then attempted to shut down after they proved too sadistic.
 Equipped with a unique self-repair system of incomparable capability, the Simulant who became the Inquisitor survived until the end of time, and then beyond.
-Drifting in nothingness, he came to the conclusion that there is no such thing as God, no such thing as an afterlife, and that the purpose for existence is to live a worthwhile existence.
+Drifting in nothingness, he came to the conclusion that there is no such thing as God, no such thing as an afterlife, and that the purpose of existence is to live a worthwhile life.
 Constructing a time machine, the Inquisitor now roams existence, meeting and judging each individual person who has ever and will ever live.
 If they fail to justify the life they have lived, he erases them and replaces them with a parallel version — a sperm that didn't make it, an egg that wasn't fertilized.
 Of course, if, in due "time," they too prove themselves unworthy of the gift of life, then they are erased and another parallel version is given existence in their place.
 The Inquisitor's end-goal is to ensure that the universe is populated only by the worthy, those who truly have made the best of having been born.

 Doctor Who likely has more than can be easily counted, but one of the earliest appears in "Tomb of the Cybermen" in the form of Eric Klieg, who wishes to use the power of the Cybermen to lead the intellectual party to conquer the Earth under his rule.
 Needless to say, he and his Lady Macbeth wife overestimate his ability to control the Cybermen.